tboneATL/covid-19-response/timeline.md

 Ran Elena's stack over night - good looking print at first glance
 ![image](https://user-images.githubusercontent.com/28732130/77984198-e0ea9e80-72de-11ea-9df0-98ef67e97bbe.png)

 **Problem**:  These are sticking together more than the other design.
 Not sure why that is, but it's a challenge to pull them apart without breaking them... lost 3 or 4 learning that lesson.
+More detail [here](https://github.com/tboneATL/covid-19-response/issues/1#issuecomment-606384990).

 Really need to figure this out.
 A clean, stackable print will help this scale.
 Printing 2UP all day since we have a house full of people that can swap the prints when it's time.

-Our friend Tatiana is picking up 60 today.
+Our friend Tatiana picks up 60 today.
 30 for her hospital and 30 for another ER in a nearby town.
 She agrees to get some feedback.

 A few hours later. she shares this with me: